 The FPSP comprises six parts: the Booklet Program; Scenario Writing; Community Problem Solving; Action-based Problem Solving ; and using FPS as a classroom technique.

-- the booklet program (competitive or non-competitive, team or individual)
+the global issues problem solving program (competitive or non-competitive, team or individual)

 The Future Problem Solving Thinking Process